emmanuelcormier/bigiq/docs/class1/module2/lab1.rst

 Lab 2.1: Import BIG-IP
 ----------------------

 Adding a BIG-IP device to the BIG-IQ system inventory is the first step to management.
-First, we will be adding a standalone device to be managed in BIG-IQ.
+First, we will be adding a secondary member device of cluster BOS to be managed in BIG-IQ.

 1. Log in to the BIG-IQ system with your user name (admin) and password (admin)
 2. On the top menu bar, select Devices from the BIG-IQ menu